growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 ## Overview

-The following diagram provides a high-level overview of Growr functional architecture.
+The following diagram provides a high-level overview of the Growr functional architecture.

 ![Architecture](../images/growr-architecture.svg)

 _Growr protocol_ implements a global decentralized micro-lending marketplace as a P2P network of Growr nodes.
 Each _Growr node_ represents a package of open-source components and a set of lending projects.
 It enables originators to publish projects with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
-It also enables capital providers to fund projects either by accessing the Growr node of an originator directly, or by running their own node.
+It also enables capital providers to fund projects either by accessing the Growr node of an originator directly; or by running their own node.

-Growr architecture provides the opportunity to pack the applications and services in few options, based on the deployment requirements and specifics.
-There are several deployment blueprints for the Growr node depending on the use cases, for example: self-hosted originator node, cloud-hosted originator node or cloud-hosted investor node.
-The backend services can be packed as a single docker image and can be included in different configurations to run all or few services per deployment target.
+Growr architecture provides the opportunity to pack the applications and services in a few options, based on the deployment requirements and specifics.
+There are several deployment blueprints for the Growr node depending on the use cases; for example, a self-hosted originator node, a cloud-hosted originator node or a cloud-hosted investor node.
+The backend services can be packed as a single docker image and can be included in different configurations to run all or a few services per deployment target.

-The Growr nodes communicate between each other in 2 ways.
+The Growr nodes communicate with each other in 2 ways.
 The first option is through a Discovery service, using the TCP Gossip transport protocol.
 The second option is through replication of the distributed data across the network, using Holepunch's Hyperbee and Hyperswarm protocols.

 ## Front-end applications